-Mt.
-Philo is famous for being along the migratory path of a wide variety of raptors, who use updrafts from the ridges on either side of the lake to gain altitude and the summit of Mt.
+Raptors use updrafts from the ridges on either side of the lake to gain altitude.
+The summit of Mt.
 Philo provides a sweeping view over the valley .A large group of bird enthusiasts spend time on Mt.
 Philo in the spring and fall to observe these graceful creatures.
 Mt.
 Philo holds the state record for the largest number of migrating raptors seen in a single day, 3,688.
 The peak of the hawk watching season is the second and third week of September.
 Other highlights include:

 915 raptors seen: 9/11/2105

 88 osprey on 9/16/1996,

 3,522 broad wing hawks on 9/16/1993,

 3,140 raptors seen on 9/10/2007.

 Mt.
 Philo state park is an excellent birding destination for beginner and expert birders alike.
 Highlights include a variety of colorful songbirds, an ethereal serenade of resident thrushes, and a fall spectacle of migrating raptors.
 The following 101 species have been encountered at Mt.
 Philo since 2004.
 Some, such as geese and loons, are only seen flying by.
 About half nest in the park each year.
 All look forward to making your acquaintance.
 Happy birding!